Numerical study of the Kadomtsev--Petviashvili equation and dispersive shock waves: Conclusion

 In this work we have presented a detailed numerical study of the long time behavior of dispersive shock waves in KPI solutions.
 It was shown that in the positive part of the solution, a secondary breaking of the dispersive shock wave can be observed for sufficiently long times, depending on the amplitude of the initial data.
 At this secondary breaking, the parabolic shock fronts develop a cusp from which modulated lump solutions emerge.
 We have justified this behaviour with the observation that the Whitham modulation equations near the solitonic front are not hyperbolic.
 The scaling of the maximum of the solution is linear with respect to the maximum amplitude of the initial data, and for the specific initial data considered, this scaling coefficient turns out to be about 10.
 Regarding the scaling of $x$ and $t$ as a function of $\epsilon$, the same scalings are observed as in the case of the semiclassical limit of focusing NLS.

 It would be interesting to identify the values of the break-up point $(x_{0},y_{0},t_{0})$ for given initial data.
 A way to obtain this information would be to solve the Whitham equations and to determine the point where their solutions develop a cusp for given initial data.
 A detailed study of the Whitham equations could also give an indication on how to make the above conjecture more precise, and how to prove it eventually.
+Finally a more mathematical goal is the study of the integrability and Hamiltonian structure of the Whitham modulation equation as defined in \cite{Ferapontov}, \cite{Ferapontov1}.
 This will be the subject of further work.
+1cm